linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

   - none is registered,
   - the rejection carries no files to act on,
   - or the registered recovery declines that failure.
+  - or the registered recovery throws.
 - A recovery that takes over owns every user-visible outcome, failure toasts included.
 - It never falls back to the dialog.
 - `recover` returns `Future<bool>`: true means it took over, false means the dialog runs.
 - The gate awaits it, as it already awaits the dialog.
+- It completes at takeover, not at upload completion: a recovery starts the upload and returns true, so the composer is never held for the transfer.
+- A throw is a decline: the gate catches it and shows the dialog.

 - Only a rejection on picked files reaches a recovery.
 - `validateFiles` carries the picked files, so a recovery has the bytes to upload.